Thinkersbluff/CR-6_Klipper/README.md

 * Fluidd/Mainsail/KlipperScreen: The Klipper display and User Interface.
 These all 3 do more or less the same (you only need one of them but can run all 3 if wanted).
 They are the user interface where we put/upload our gcode files, do all calibrations, view a bed mesh and so on.

 ## Where to Download Klipper:
-Download the FluidPI or Mainsail image of the Klipper package from the FluiddPI or Mainsail GitHub repo:
+Download the FluiddPI or Mainsail image of the Klipper package from the FluiddPI or Mainsail GitHub repo:
 * https://github.com/cadriel/FluiddPI/releases/
 * https://github.com/mainsail-crew/mainsailOS/releases/